 Health Considerations

 Fluffy breeds may be prone to specific health issues related to their genetic makeup, including obesity and hip dysplasia.
-Understanding these tendencies is crucial for prospective owners to ensure their cats remain healthy and happy throughout their lives.

 Regular veterinary check-ups and a proper diet can mitigate these risks, allowing owners to enjoy their fluffy companions for many years.